Here Are 7 Quick Ways To Raise Your GPA In One Semester

 I’ll admit, there are so many times that feeling utterly powerless after not exactly passing a test that you confronted prepared and confident.
 But I would also tell you that the sweetest victories I enjoyed as an undergraduate were the ‘bounce backs’ – where flunking is immediately followed by flying.

 Too few students leverage their innate power of resilience, just too few!
 In my experience, persistent effort does yield results, you just have to make sure you’re not repeating your mistakes (or something just as silly).
 Having been brought so far by what you do, you can alter your direction by what you choose.
-So, don’t sit on your butt; take responsibility for your success and move up to First Class!
+So, don’t sit on your butt; take responsibility for your success and move up to a higher class of degree!

 4. First Class students are very human